MarxML/irisFlowerIdentification.py/README.md

-# irisFlowerIdentification.py
+# Iris Flower Identification
-This is my first ML project, the "hello world" of machine learning.
-This program identifies iris flowers based on a dataset of 150 observations
+### A python program to identify Iris flowers

+This program is based on a tutorial by Jason Brownlee.
+It uses 150 observations on Iris flowers as a dataset, and uses the Support Vector Machine (SVC) model (although 5 other models are tested).